 SBE Forms and Instructions

 - SBE Utilization Acknowledgement Form with Equity and Development Requirements

 - Equity Development Participation Quarterly Report (New Law)

 - Outreach Activities-CONSTRUCTION

-An individual, or business entity, seeking to develop or purchase District government-funded or assisted property or land, must enter into an agreement with the city to become partners in providing business opportunities to local firms certified through the Deparment of Small and Local Business Development (DSLBD).
-These agreements, or CBE Agreements, are executed by the DSLBD and are monitoried to determine the achievement of 35 percent CBE utilization over the life of the project's construction.
+An individual or business entity seeking to develop or purchase District government-funded or assisted property or land, must enter into an agreement with the city to become partners in providing business opportunities to local firms certified through the Department of Small and Local Business Development (DSLBD).
+These agreements, or CBE Agreements, are executed by the DSLBD and are monitored to determine the achievement of 35 percent CBE utilization over the life of the project's construction.

 Once an agreement has been executed, the developer or purchaser is required to report to the DSLBD and to the Office of the District of Columbia Auditor on a quarterly basis beginning the quarter following the execution of the CBE Agreement.

 If you received funding or funding assistance from the District of Columbia government and require a CBE Agreement, begin by contacting the department's general counsel.